pybodensee/pybodensee/content/categories/beginners.md

 This category contains content which might be of interest for beginner Python Users.

-Most of the content is divided into

-- Blog Tutorials
-- Short Notes
-- Video Tutorials
-- Lecture Notes
-- Conference Notes

-Stay tuned to get yourself uptodate about beginners level content under this category.
-You will find similar or relevent posts in this category.
+Stay tuned to get yourself up to date about beginners level content under this category.

+You will find similar or relevant posts in this category.
 Feel free to explore them.
+If you want to contribute to these notes, then please [contact us](/pages/contact/) with your suggestions.